reglag/reglag-site/research-desk/rd-2-liquidity.md

 ## Core belief
 Liquidity stress in the current regime is primarily a **throughput and absorption problem**, not an aggregate scarcity problem.

-U.S. dollar liquidity moves rapidly out of deposits and into market instruments, but absorption is constrained by **dealer balance sheets, financing persistence, and coordination speed**.
+Dollar liquidity moves rapidly out of deposits and into market instruments, but absorption is constrained by **dealer balance sheets, financing persistence, and coordination speed**.
 Stress therefore forms **after clearing**, in inventory and financing layers, while prices and volatility can remain calm.

 The Federal Reserve functions as a **contingent absorber**, not a routine sink.
 Stablecoins and faster settlement rails amplify velocity and coordination but **do not create new absorption capacity**.
 System stability depends on whether private balance sheets can absorb flow without prolonged reliance on official backstops.

 ---

 ## Current status
-Stable, under periodic reassessment.
+**Stable; reaffirmed through ongoing review.**

+---

 ## Confidence level
-High.
-Multiple episodes show orderly clearing alongside accumulating post-clearing balance-sheet strain, reinforcing the absorption-constraint framing.
+**High, with conditional risk.**

+Confidence is supported by repeated episodes in which auctions clear cleanly while **persistent post-clearing balance-sheet strain** accumulates in dealer inventories and financing behavior.
+The belief has survived multiple issuance cycles and periods of elevated liquidity reallocation without requiring revision.

+Risk to confidence is asymmetric: deterioration would likely appear through **duration and persistence effects** rather than abrupt price dislocation.

+---

 ## What would change this view
 This belief would be revised if:

 - Private absorption capacity scales endogenously with issuance and settlement speed.
-- Large flows clear repeatedly without inventory persistence, financing strain, or official support.
+- Large flows clear repeatedly **without** inventory persistence, financing strain, or official support.
 - Stablecoins structurally become net absorbers rather than pass-through vehicles.
 - Official facilities disengage cleanly after stress without residual private-market strain.

 ---

 ## Control surface
-RD-2 belief can change only if one or more of the following move materially:
+RD-2 belief can change only if one or more of the following move:

 - **Absorption location** (banks, MMFs, dealers, official facilities)
 - **Intermediation capacity** (dealer balance sheets, leverage, internal limits)